ycrc/ycrc.github.io/docs/ai/miniconda-multigpu.md

   --gradient_accumulation_steps ${gr}
 ```

+## Environment setup - multi node

+All environments must be created using the Miniconda module on a compute node.
+Miniconda will fail if you are on the login node.

+For multi-node workflows, the YCRC recommends [Pytorch](https://docs.ycrc.yale.edu/clusters-at-yale/guides/pytorch/).
+This is to take advantage of torchrun for job launching, however, Tensorflow is also a possible method.

+Please confirm that Tensorflow/Pytorch is installed correctly by having it detect GPUs.
+If you have issues detecting a GPU, please [contact us](https://docs.ycrc.yale.edu/#get-help).

-## Example: multi-node multi-GPU training job (Slurm + torchrun)
+## Example: Multi-node multi-GPU training job (Slurm + torchrun)

 This example requests two nodes with 2 GPUs and launches one process per GPU using `torchrun`.

+!!!
+Note
-**Note**: You may not need all the variables declared within the torchrun portion of the below script, or need different variables.
+    You may not need all the variables declared within the torchrun portion of the below script, or need different variables.
 Modify as necessary.

 ```bash
 #!/bin/bash